 He had a long and happy retirement, travelling widely in Europe and the States.
 He claimed that the last branch meeting he attended was the Costa Blanca ex-pats branch!
 But he didn’t actually join Labour until 1992 when he lived in Wistaston.
 When asked why, he said “Because no-one asked me”.
 There’s a lesson for all of us.
 But it was a privilege to listen to the memories of someone with such longevity, and remind ourselves of why we joined.

 He died after a short illness and leaves 2 daughters, three grandchildren and 2 great-grandchildren.
-His funeral will be held at Crewe Crematorium on Wednesday 26th at 1.20 pm, with family flowers and contributions to The Red Cross.
+His funeral was held at Crewe Crematorium on Wednesday 26th 2019.

 Many thanks to party member Peter Kent for writing these words and a special thanks to Ron’s family for the picture of Ron and for their blessing for us to write about him and his life.